t1mj4cks0n/DoorSecurity/docs/README.md

 	>delete both volumes

-	>add new simple drive to the sd card, doesnt matter what the win32diskimager will take care of the rest
+	>add new simple volume to the sd card, doesnt matter whats its called, win32diskimager will take care of the rest

 open win32diskimager